morrownr/8814au/Monitor_Mode.md

 -----

+### Information

-### airodump-ng can receive and interpret key strokes while running.
+airodump-ng can receive and interpret key strokes while running.

 ```

-The following list describes the currently assigned keys and supported actions:
+The following list describes the currently assigned keys and supported
+actions:

 a